aufflick/SkypeMenuX/README.txt

    * Set preferences to start SkypeMenuX and Skype on startup

  Build Notes:
-   * I had problems with the
+   * I had problems with Xcode 2.1 upgrading the Xcode 1.5 project.
+In the end I built a new project from scratch :(
    * Built on OS 10.4 - 10.3 not yet tested
    * Disk Image target requires buildDMG.pl - you can download it from http://www.objectpark.org